toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 Once they're gone, click **Add new interface...**.
 You can give it any name you want, except for *LAN*, *WAN*, or *WAN6*.
-Hnet will automatically detect the role of an interface, as long as it does not have any of those special names.
+Hnet will automatically detect the role of an interface as long as it does not have any of those special names.
 (I'm calling mine *e0*, short for *Ethernet port 0*.)
 Choose the protocol *Automatic Homenet (HNCP)*, set it to cover the same physical interface as the old *WAN*/*WAN6* interface did, and finally click **Submit** and then **Save &